Morocco’s Sights, Sounds and Colors

 Day 10 – 11 : Marrakech

-On day 9, enjoy a leisurely breakfast at the rooftop of our riad and then gather to meet our local guides for a walking culture and food tour of the city and the medina.
+On day 9, enjoy a leisurely breakfast and then gather to meet our local guides for a walking culture tour of the city and the medina.

 Marrakech is the most famous city in Morocco and the one which receives the highest number of tourists.
 While the medina is not as old as the one in Fez, it is equally labyrinthine and fascinating.

-During our tour, we will visit Bahia Palace, while also exploring the artisans souks and bazaars, before we return to the hotel for a break before our dinner walking food tour.
+During our tour, we will visit Bahia Palace, while also exploring the artisans souks and bazaars, before we return to the hotel for a break before our dinner.

 Bahia Palace is a 19th century maze of rooms and courtyards that showcase the beauty of Islamic art and Morocco’s intricate mosaics and woodwork.